weaversa/cryptol-course/labs/CRC/CRC.md

   where G = <| x^^32 + x^^7 + x^^5 + x^^3 + x^^2 + x + 1 |>
 ```

+**EXERCISE**: Make sure these two properties prove using the
+`CRCSimple` function you defined above.

-## Parameterized CRC
+### Fully Parameterized CRC

-To support the full suite of CRC32's from [2], we need to add four parameters.
+To support the full suite of CRC32's from [3], we need to add four
+parameters.

 * Initial Fill
+   * Refers to the initial fill of a CRC when implemented by a linear
+     feedback shift register.
+Since we're implementing CRC here with
+     polynomial arithmetic, we can add this parameter by XORing the
+     initial fill into the high-order bits of the zero-expanded
+     message before calculating the modulus.
 * Post-XOR
-* Input Bytes Reflected
-* Output Reversed

-The "Initial Fill" parameter refers to the initial fill of a CRC when
-implemented by a linear feedback shift register.
-Since we're
-implementing CRC here with polynomial arithmetic, we can add this
-parameter by XORing the initial fill into the high-order bits of the
-zero-expanded message before calculating the modulus.

-The "Post-XOR" parameter is a sequence of bits that are XOR'd into the
+    * A sequence of bits that are XOR'd into the modulus to create the
-modulus to create the final output.
+      final output.
+* Reflect Input Bytes

-The "Input Bytes Reflected" parameter denotes whether or not the input
+    * Denotes whether or not the input (when viewed as a sequence of
-(when viewed as a sequence of bytes) should have the bits inside each
+      bytes) should have the bits inside each byte reversed.
-byte reversed.
+* Reverse Output

-The "Output Reversed" parameter denotes whether or not the output
+    * Denotes whether or not the output (when viewed as a bitvector)
-(when viewed as a bitvector) should be reversed.
+      should be `reverse`d.

-The fully parameterized CRC definition,
+**EXERCISE**: Here we provide a skeleton for a fully parameterized CRC
+for you to fill in.
+Please use augment the `CRCSimple` function with
+the four extra parameters given above.
+Use the `CRC32Test` property to
+help you get it right.

 ```
 CRC :